UNDEFINED-BEHAVIOR/cg-thirdparty/README.md

 # cg-thirdparty

-A collection of frequently used thirdparty library for c++ DCC tool development.
+A collection of (almost) ready-to-use thirdparty libraries for c++ DCC tool development.

 WIP